Offsetting: Success in projects, failure of communication

 Mary is intimately familiar with all the details of building the stoves, maintaining them over time and supporting the community as the project activity expands.
 This expansion requires technical insights required to successfully introduce new fruit tree plantings that provide fresh food and potential income over time, an innovation to deepen the project benefits to local families.

 She and Pierre led us throughout the community to more families who opened their homes and candidly shared their experiences with their cookstoves—and also their ideas for improvement.
 (Evelyn would like a stove that is suited for bread making, please and thank you).

 I even heard a very smart woman from an organisation well known for their sustainability program and for their savvy marketing admit, “We don’t know how to communicate about this.”
 She also stated, almost defiantly, that once someone understands what the projects are about, no one can challenge a company’s support of them.
 We can’t take every person or even every business leader to Teyateyaneng, Molati, Honduras, Cambodia or to other projects on the ground.
-That’s why we need to do better.

 When I reflect back on the project visit, I blush at my level of unpreparedness.
 During my encounters with the community in Molati, almost everyone made some sort of offering—whether food and music or handmade goods like teak spoons or beautiful beaded necklaces.
 But I had brought none to share.

 So my gift back is this: to try to do my job better.
 To connect the dots between their experience with individuals and companies who can make a contribution.
 To ensure that their projects are supported and can grow to serve more communities that are shrouded in smoke every morning, every day, every night.
 To work toward climate security and sustainable development for all.